dannypagano/ts-shape-gen/README.md

 # Tailscale Shape Generator

+You can access this tool now!
+Head over to https://shapes.ide-rigel.ts.net and start creating.

+## Installing and running locally
 To run this app locally follow these quick steps on a Mac or Linux device.
 These steps assume you have already installed a few software tools:
 - a package manager like yarn